CangaRouter/ExGas/docs/UnitTestReport.md

 ### Code coverage report

-    <Add here the screenshot report of the statement and branch coverage obtained using
-    the Eclemma tool. >

 ![Coverage](./Coverage_Screenshots/units_coverage.png)

 ### Loop coverage analysis

-    <Identify significant loops in the units and reports the test cases
-    developed to cover zero, one or multiple iterations >

 |Unit name | Loop rows | Number of iterations | JUnit test case |
 |---|---|---|---|